Shopify/hydrogen/.changeset/old-chairs-pull.md

 '@shopify/cli-hydrogen': patch
 ---

-Update required Node dependency to v18.
-This should not cause any breaking change since v18 is required by Remix v2 but this update makes it official.
+Update all Node.js dependencies to version 18.
+(Not a breaking change, since Node.js 18 is already required by Remix v2.)